 It's sometimes quite daunting to join a new music ensemble.
 What level am I?
 Do I need to read music?
-How well do I need to sight read?
-These are some of the common questions that many new members have before they join.
+How well do I need to sight-read?
+These are some of the common questions that many individuals have before they join.

-Therefore, we'd like to take a moment to briefly outline what would be expected and not expected of you as a member.
-If there are further concerns with the issues below, please feel free to email us to clarify.
+Therefore, we'd like to take a moment to briefly outline what to expect when you join a VPOPS Ensemble.
+If you are unsure about which level you are, please feel free to contact us for a recommendation.

 Above all else, commitment is the number one priority.
 Commitment refers to attendance, punctuality, and personal practice.
 Being in an orchestra or choir is not a solo venture, and hence requires diligent personal practice and thorough rehearsals together as a group.
 If you miss a rehearsal, you will indeed miss a great deal of practice and perfecting, plus the group misses out on your part of the music.
-TIP: Try to avoid schedule conflicts (don't think of rehearsals as optional), stay healthy, and if you must miss one, have a friend record the rehearsal or come in for a make up session with the director to catch up.
-Regardless of how skilled any one individual is, we work together as a group, and succeed as a group.
+TIP: Try to avoid schedule conflicts (don't think of rehearsals as optional), stay health-conscious, and if you must miss one, have a friend record the rehearsal or come in for a make up session with the director to catch up.
+Regardless of how skilled any one individual is, we must work together as a group in order to succeed as a group.